knative/serving/docs/setting-up-ingress-static-ip.md

 # Setting Up Static IP for Cluster Ingresses
-All Ingresses in Istio service mesh share the same IP address, which is the external IP of service "istio-ingress" under namespace "istio-system".
-To set the static IP for Ingresses, you just need to set external IP of service "istio-ingress" to the static IP.
+All Ingresses in Istio service mesh share the same IP address, which is the external IP address of service "istio-ingress" under namespace "istio-system".
+To set the static IP for Ingresses, you just need to set external IP of service
+ "istio-ingress" to the static IP.

 ## Step 1: Reserve a static IP